Late winter & spring pruning cuts can be very leaky.

 A few of considerations not to skip when your tree leaks when you prune…

 There are a few things you do want to consider when pruning trees with rising sap.

-First, some trees, like Birch may end up showing oozy stains from the rising sap trickling down their otherwise lovely bark.
-Some choose not to prune birch and other showy bark trees this time of year.
+- Some trees, like Birch may end up showing oozy stains from the rising sap trickling down their otherwise lovely bark.
+That’s why many choose not to prune birch and other showy bark trees when their sap is rising.